NetApp Global File Cache Alternative (Part 1)

 Resilio helps NetApp customers reliably distribute, ingest, and synchronize files at global scale—from edge to core to cloud—across any location and network.

 In the case of NetApp Global File Cache (GFC), Resilio offers a software-only alternative to GFC that fully supports NetApp storage platforms and cloud services, as well as 3rd-party storage.
-This article compares and contrasts the functionality of NetApp GFC and Resilio Connect for use as a global file cache and synchronization solution.
+This article compares and contrasts the functionality of NetApp GFC and Resilio Platform for use as a global file cache and synchronization solution.

 If you would prefer to see a live demo, please get in touch with us!